Search

 Reduce Waste.

-Shelton Vision’s WebSpector offers high-accuracy, real-time machine vision inspection for all fabric types, including plain single colour and patterned fabric and other web materials.
+Shelton Vision’s automated fabric inspection system (the Shelton WebSpector) offers high-speed, high-accuracy, real-time machine vision checking for all fabric types, including plain single colour and patterned fabric and other web materials.
 It features state of the art camera technology and proven, unrivalled software to detect all visible defects, ensuring product quality, increasing efficiency and reducing waste.

 The WebSPECTOR Four-Step Process

-Delivers an ROI of six to eighteen months through high-speed and accurate inspection, commercial review of auto-classified and graded defect maps, yield-optimised cut plan calculation and precise re-roll and cutting machine control.
+By delivering an ROI of six to eighteen months, this system excels through high-speed and accurate inspection.
+Furthermore, it offers a commercial review of auto-classified and graded defect maps and provides yield-optimised cut plan calculation and precise re-roll and cutting machine control.

 01